allebone/help.omni.af.mil/docs/PEX/Training.md

 1. Go to Continuation Training > Reporting > Commitment 2.
 Enter the date of the commitment in the Start and End date fields and click Go 3.
 Pick Group

 4. In the Commitment list, find the commitment and click on it 5.
-In the Personnel list, select al the people that completed the training \(commitment\) 6.
+In the Personnel list, select all the people that completed the training \(commitment\) 6.
 In the Worksheet list, pick a TAR that includes the training event you need to report 7.
 Click Generate AF 1522

 8. In the AF 1522 dialog, enter the name of the instructor and Save 9.
 Report the training \(\# accomplished, date, and time \(if applicable\)\) for the first person 10.
 Click Apply to All Remaining